-The first and second floors are usually home to a tea room, closed due to Covid during our visit, but the restaurant-style table and chairs remain, frozen in time and awaiting the return of normality.
+The first and second floors are usually home to a tea room.
+This is still closed throughout the 2022 season to allow for social distancing, but the restaurant-style table and chairs remain, frozen in time and awaiting the return of normality.
 The centre of the third floor is empty, but pictures and canvasses are mounted on the walls, allowing the room to function as an art gallery.
 Beautiful though the art is, all eyes are drawn to the TV screen hanging in a corner above the window, offering a live stream to the kestrel nest in the window box outside.
 Though we were informed at the entrance that there are currently chicks, they don't make an appearance on our visit.

 To our mind, the fourth floor is the most interesting, housing a museum about the tower.
 It covers history, geology, and attempts to save the tower from the crumbling cliffs nearby.
 Shark's teeth, second world war bullets, and a model of the tower made from 12,000+ matchsticks are on display.

 Further works of art are displayed on the whitewashed walls of the fifth and sixth floors, and the seventh floor hosts the bottom of the final, central staircase which takes us up to the eighth floor roof, the real reason we've climbed those 111 steps.

 The hexagonal viewing platform is only a few feet wide, and offers 360 degree views over the surrounding areas.
 On a clear day, an information board informs us, sights as far away as the Kent coast to the south and the BT Research Centre at Martlesham Heath in Ipswich to the north are visible.